Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

 ```

 You may have noticed I'm using a definition here to define what the `Params` look like.
-This is because the typescript version of Fastify doesn't know wha5t kind of params to expect.
+This is because the typescript version of Fastify doesn't know wha5t kind of parameters to expect.
 The interface I created looks like this:

 ```js